Saving Cragside for the Nation: the work of Mrs Sheila Pettit

 Cragside was officially opened by the Duke of Gloucester on 4 June 1979, but the work didn’t stop there.
 Sheila continued to restore Cragside, including a fourth redecoration and redisplay phase, in 1980, which focused on the Owl Suite, kitchen, scullery and butler’s pantry, the latter three being completely bare at handover.

 By the time she retired from her post, in November 1983 the value of Historic Buildings Representatives had been recognised through the creation of professional, paid roles.
-Sheila received an OBE in the New Year’s Honours List of December 1982 in recognition of her work and she had set a template for the role which endured in the following decades.
-It was from her that the next generation of HBRs in the region learned their craft.
+Sheila received an OBE in the New Year’s Honours List of December 1982 in recognition of her work.
+She had set a template for the role which endured in the following decades and it was from her that the next generation of HBRs in the region learned their craft.